tasuwo/MasonryGrid/README.md

 ### Animation

-Use [matchedGeometryEffect](https://developer.apple.com/documentation/swiftui/view/matchedgeometryeffect(id:in:properties:anchor:issource:)) if you want to animate items when they are updated.
+Use [matchedGeometryEffect](https://developer.apple.com/documentation/swiftui/view/matchedgeometryeffect(id:in:properties:anchor:issource:)) and update items in [withAnimation](https://developer.apple.com/documentation/swiftui/withanimation(_:_:)) block if you want to animate items when they are updated.

 ```swift
 @Namespace var animation